 You know – turkey grease, butter, oily gravy, salad dressings.
 All those lovely grease stains that we don’t always even notice until they’ve been through the washer and dryer.
 That’s when you notice there’s a discolored spot on that dark top that just won’t come out.
 Bam! – just like that, you need to know how to remove set in oil stains from clothes.

-The calendar year is winding down.
-The days are getting shorter.
-The holiday season, with all its delicious food, is almost here.
-If you’re partaking in any holiday festivities, there’s a reasonable chance you’ll be making/eating something that contains oil, butter, or something else greasy.
-Which means there’s a chance you’ll need to know how to get out grease stains.
+With the holiday season almost here, there’s a good chance you’ll be making/eating something that contains oil, butter, or something else greasy.
+Which means there’s a chance you’ll need to know how to remove grease stains from clothing.